mbodm/WAUZ/README.md

 ### Important notes when using release version 1.0.3 or higher

 The way WAUZ works and doing its unzip job (under the hood) has completely changed in the 1.0.3 release version!
-Therefore i need to explain this a bit more in detail here, since this may be important for the user, when it comes down to "data loss" in the destination folder.
+Therefore i need to explain this a bit more in detail here, since this may be important for the user, when it comes down to "data loss" inside the selected destination folder.

 The short version: